Senior Director, Public Relations

 Most recently, the program has been hailed for minimizing clinical trial disruption by solving travel complexities brought on by COVID-19.

 “We are extremely proud to achieve this milestone,” says Rob Laurens, chief patient officer, BBK Worldwide.
 “It’s humbling to play a role in the delivery of life-changing care for patients and their loved ones, and we look forward to continuing to innovate to support patient needs.”

 TCN Arrive features a commitment to care designed to transform the patient journey.
 “We conduct a thorough protocol analysis to fully understand what it will be like for a patient to participate in a specific clinical trial — and determine what their needs may be from screening through follow-up,” says Mike Johnson, senior director, Patient Engagement Services, BBK Worldwide.
 “Patients are supported by a team of concierge specialists, who are empathetic to their needs and are experts at solving complex challenges that may jeopardize their compliance,” says Johnson.

-TCN Arrive has been implemented in 40 countries, for both large- and small-scale studies, and for widespread diseases like diabetes that may require simple car service or rare diseases such as spinal muscular atrophy that may require international travel with visa procurement, translation services and long-term housing.
+TCN Arrive has been implemented in 40 countries, for both large- and small-scale studies, and for widespread diseases like diabetes that may require simple car service to rare diseases such as spinal muscular atrophy that may require international travel with visa procurement, translation services, and long-term housing.

 (TCN™ Arrive is the service formerly known as RSG® Arrive)